baileySoobinPark/vv/reference/TRAVELRULE INTEGRATION STEPS/robotvasp-연동-테스트/deposit-copy.md

 2. **Verify the Beneficiary's Personal Information Provided by Robot VASP.**

 3-1. **Execute the transaction on the blockchain network.**

-* Case 1: Send the Transaction ID (Transaction Hash) to the VV Central Server after executing the transaction.
-* Case 2: Do not send the Transaction ID(Transaction Hash) to the VV Central Server after executing the transaction.

 3-2. **Cancel the transaction that has completed user verification.**